lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 #### Model Test *Baseline* Model

 This model is the *independence* model.
-That is, there is complete independence of of all variables in the model (i.e., in which all correlations among variables are zero).
+That is, there is complete independence of all variables in the model (i.e., in which all correlations among variables are zero).
 This is the most restricted model.
-It is typical for chi-quare values to be quite high (as it is in our example:  1439.317).
+It is typical for chi-square values to be quite high (as it is in our example:  1439.317).
 On its own, this model is not useful to us.
 It is used, though, in comparisons of *incremental fit*.

 #### Incremental Fit Indices (User versus Baseline Models)